Intel's Ronler Acres Plant

 Seattle Masonry

-Took John and Kathryn to Seattle this weekend to take another look at the University of Washington.
-Kathryn has applied and been accepted, so we thought it might be good idea to take another look before she makes up her mind on where she wants to go.
+Took John and daughter to Seattle this weekend to take another look at the University of Washington.
+Daughter has applied and been accepted, so we thought it might be good idea to take another look before she makes up her mind on where she wants to go.
 It was an easy trip.
 We drove up Sunday afternoon, spent the night at the Westin, toured the campus Monday morning and drove home that afternoon.
 Didn't try to cram as much as possible into our short stay, only had a couple of things scheduled.
 Walked around downtown for a bit Sunday afternoon, saw a seemingly high proportion of bums, or maybe that is just the suburbanites jaundiced view.
 Had dinner at PF Chang's, dessert at Coldstone.
 Basically the same thing we did on our last trip here in May.

 The Westin gave us a room in the North tower facing Southwest so we could see Macy's (the old Bon Marche), the harbor, the docks and West Seattle.
 We were on the 39th floor this time which put us just about the same height as the top of the South tower.

-Kathryn had homework and she wanted to watch the Oscars.
+Daughter had homework and she wanted to watch the Oscars.
 I cannot abide talking heads so John and I went to see the movie "Jumper" at the Cinerama, which was only two blocks away.
 I thought it was the best movie I have ever seen.
 It better be, it was the most expensive movie I have ever seen ($10.25).
 John thought it was terrible.

 I read a lot of Science Fiction (see postscript) and I have read a few teleportation stories, but this one took the premise and ran with it in a direction I hadn't seen before.
 Of course, the business of "Paladins" versus "Jumpers" makes it very similar to the standard vampire storyline.
 Still, if you can "accept" teleportation, why not throw in a few anti-teleportation fanatics?
 The best part was teleporting the double decker bus from London into the middle of the desert.
 I know it was in the previews, but it was better in context.
 It was really cool, and I enjoyed it.